Associate Degree | Page 2 | Western Technical College

 Additional Admission Requirements:

-To enroll in the Radiography program, first apply for admission to the College, then read the program’s Technical Standards and complete a background check.
+To enroll in the Radiography program, first apply for admission to the College, then electronically sign the program's Technical Standards and complete a background check.
 You can find links to these documents below.
 In addition, you must complete General Anatomy and Physiology, Developmental (or College) Biology, and Developmental (or College) Chemistry with a grade of “C” or better.
 Please see the details below.

 • Radiography Technical Standards